 Places to eat include the fully licensed Carriage House restaurant serving home made food and drinks, the fully-licensed Cavendish Rooms offers full-service contemporary dining including afternoon teas, the Farm Shop Restaurant serves seasonal recipes home made from local produce and the Farmyard Café serves family friendly fare including cakes, snacks and drinks.
 There are also a few other smaller places to eat and drink including Flora’s temple tea shop serving teas, coffees, cakes and snacks, the Chatsworth ice cream van and the Hot pork roll counter.

-- Please check the Chatsworth House website for opening hours.
+- Please visit the Chatsworth House website for opening times and prices.

 Before you start your journey to Chatsworth House for your day out, we recommend that you check their website or contact them to confirm opening times and admission prices.